Monthly Archives: November 2011

 Review by Luisito Joaquín González

-If the film versions of the jail-breaking legend offer a realistic account of his true persona, then Frank Morris seems to have changed in character a bit since we last saw him on the screen.
-These days, he is a bit of a woman-beating sadist who, in a really mean-spirited scene, puts a cigarette out on his girlfriend’s breast.
-We learn that he needs to return to Alcatraz to find a map that leads to a key to a bank vault that will solve his financial woes.
+If the film versions of the jail-breaking legend offer a realistic account of his true persona, then Frank Morris seems to have changed a bit since we last saw him on the screen.
+These days, he is a woman-beating sadist who, in a really mean-spirited scene, puts a cigarette out on his girlfriend’s breast.
+We learn that he needs to return to Alcatraz to find a map that leads to a bank vault that will solve his financial woes.
 Instead of breaking in at night, he heads over on a boat with a group of youngsters and disappears in to the corridors whilst they are given a guided tour.
 Six of the kids (supposed to be teens, but they’re older than me) decide to spend the night in the jail for a cell block party, but little do they know that the psychotic Morris has found a meat cleaver and has murder on his mind…

 The acting is ok-ish from the youngsters and Aldo Ray is just plain Aldo Ray.
 Now that’s not a bad thing, as he is blessed with a screen presence that means characters become him, not that he becomes characters.
 This is not a method actor that we are talking about; much like Clint Eastwood, he is the same in everything that we watch, it’s just that watching him is so damn fun.
 The best performance for me was from Sandy Brooke, who is a bit of a slasher heavyweight having been in both Sledgehammer and Bits and Pieces.
 She may not be an awesome actress but she was really good as the lovesick gangster’s mole.
 Totally believable and stole every scene that she appeared in.